akka/akka/akka-docs/src/main/categories/asynchronous-operators.md

-These stages encapsulate an asynchronous computation, properly handling backpressure while taking care of the asynchronous operation at the same time (usually handling the completion of a @scala[`Future`] @java[`CompletionStage`]).
+These operators encapsulate an asynchronous computation, properly handling backpressure while taking care of the asynchronous operation at the same time (usually handling the completion of a @scala[`Future`] @java[`CompletionStage`]).